 top of page

 Eternity Farm is a small, no-till, chemical-free, human-scale farm that grows vegetables and herbs.
 We are Korean and Jewish queer/women owned and operated.
-The farm is located on unceded Kikiallus and Snohomish land, now Camano Island, WA, one hour north of unceded Duwamish land (Seattle).
+The farm is located on unceded Coast Salish land of so-called Camano Island, WA, one hour north of unceded Duwamish land (so-called Seattle).
 Our mission is to nurture the web of life by ecologically farming fresh vegetables and building supportive relationships through them.

 Anchor 1